varnishcache/varnish-cache/doc/sphinx/whats-new/relnote-5.0.rst

 ones, would not have happened.

-Even though they are by and large employees of the very same companies, the developers who have contributed to Varnish in a major way in this release also deserve thanks:
+Even though they are by and large employees of the very same companies, these developers merit personal praise:

 * Martin - HTTP/2 HPACK header compression code, stevedore API, VSL